GDPR Data Breach Notification: What You Need to Know as a Data Controller

 As soon as a controller is fairly sure that personal data protected by the GDPR have been compromised, it must assess whether it must notify the SA of the personal data breach.
 The notification must be done without undue delay and, where feasible, not later than 72 hours from the moment the controller becomes aware of the breach.
 If a controller fails to act in a timely manner and it becomes apparent that a breach did occur, this could be considered as a failure to notify in accordance with Article 33 of the GDPR.

-The GDPR recognises that controllers will not always have all of the necessary information concerning a breach within 72 hours of becoming aware of it, as full and comprehensive details of the incident may not always be available during this initial period.
+The GDPR recognizes that controllers will not always have all of the necessary information concerning a breach within 72 hours of becoming aware of it, as full and comprehensive details of the incident may not always be available during this initial period.
 As such, it allows for a notification in phases.
 It is common to make an initial notification to the authority and supplement it with additional information as it becomes available.
 You do not need to wait to make notification until you know all the facts of a data breach.2

 Which Factors Should I Consider After a Data Breach to Determine Notifiability?